Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Abstract

 \section{Abstract}

-While vision-based localization techniques have been widely studied for small autonomous unmanned vehicles (SAUVs), sound-source localization capability has not been fully enabled for SAUVs.
-This paper presents two novel approaches for SAUVs to perform multi-sound-sources localization (MSSL) using only the interaural time difference (ITD) signal generated by a self-rotating bi-microphone array.
-The proposed two approaches are based on the DBSCAN and RANSAC algorithms, respectively, whose performances are tested and compared in both simulations and experiments.
-The results show that both approaches are capable of correctly identifying the number of sound sources along with their three-dimensional orientations in a reverberant environment.
+While vision-based localization techniques have been widely studied for small autonomous unmanned vehicles (SAUVs), sound-source localization capabilities have not been fully enabled for SAUVs.
+This paper presents two novel approaches for SAUVs to perform three-dimensional (3D) multi-sound-sources localization (MSSL) using only the inter-channel time difference (ICTD) signal generated by a self-rotating bi-microphone array.
+The proposed two approaches are based on two machine learning techniques viz., Density-Based Spatial Clustering of Applications with Noise (DBSCAN) and Random Sample Consensus (RANSAC) algorithms, respectively, whose performances are tested and compared in both simulations and experiments.
+The results show that both approaches are capable of correctly identifying the number of sound sources along with their 3D orientations in a reverberant environment.